Pandinosaurus/mstrimas.github.io/_posts/2017-07-10-ebird-county.md

 published: true
 excerpt: >
   Scraping the ebird website to find the top hotspot in each county.
-Covers scraping password-protected websites with rvest, manipulating spatial data with sf, and webmapping with leaflet.
+Covers scraping with rvest, manipulating spatial data with sf, and making interactive maps with leaflet.
 category: r
 tags: r spatial gis ebird
 leaflet: true